deepclause/deepclause-sdk/README.md

 You can edit DML directly for fine-grained control.
 See the [DML Reference](./docs/DML_REFERENCE.md) for the full language spec.

-## Beyond Markdown: Why Logic Programming?

-Markdown skills are great for simple, linear workflows.
-But real-world tasks often need:

-- **Branching logic** - Try approach A, fall back to B if it fails
-- **Iteration** - Process a list of items one by one
-- **State management** - Isolate context between sub-tasks
-- **Error recovery** - Handle failures gracefully
-- **Composition** - Build complex skills from simpler ones

-This is where DML's Prolog foundation shines.

 ### Backtracking: Automatic Retry Logic